 “If you anticipate making any appreciable sale to libraries, it’s probably well worthwhile to get P-CIP.
 Having this cataloging information simply makes librarians’ jobs that much easier, reducing their resistance just a bit to acquiring your book for their collection.”

 “Particularly if you publish reference books, histories, books about local events that would be of interest to libraries in your region, travel books, directories, how-to books on popular topics, or similar books, you could well have a good sized market with the thousands of libraries, both public and private, throughout the country.”

-If the library market is not part of your marketing plan, then perhaps you can ignore the entire PCN process.
-If most of your book sales will be direct-to-consumer via online retailers like Amazon, then you don’t really need to go through this extra process.
+Think about your book marketing plan and target audience.
+Are libraries a major part of your ideal purchasers?
+If the answer is yes, then it’s worth your while to obtain a PCN or LCCN.
+However, if the library market is not part of your marketing plan, then perhaps you can ignore the entire PCN process.
+If most of your book sales will be direct-to-reader via online retailers like Amazon, then you don’t really need to go through this extra process.

 Also, keep in mind that just because your book does have a PCN, this does not mean that libraries will automatically accept your book.
 With such a large amount of published books, libraries unfortunately cannot accept every single book.
 But, you never know until you try!

 If you’re curious to learn more about the PCN and the data block for your copyright page, visit Joel Friedlander’s post.
 He offers valuable advice, a breakdown of the various parts of the data block, and also resources and vendors that prepare P-CIP data blocks for small presses and self-publishers.

 Another great article about the LCCN and PCN can be found at IndiesUnlimited.com.